canadaclub/canadaclub.github.io/index.md

 # Next events

  - Lunch at Beaulieu Restaurant March 28th, 11:45
- - Bowling evening March 31st or April 1st
+ - Bowling evening April 1st, 19:00

 # New to Bern?